iv-org/documentation/Invidious-Instances.md

     - MUST respect the AGPL by publishing their source code and stating their changes **before** they are be added to the list
     - MUST publish any later modification in a timely manner
     - MUST contain a link to both the modified and original source code of Invidious in the footer.
-12. Instances MUST NOT serve ads (sponsorship links in banner are considered ads) NOR promote products.
+12. Instances MUST NOT serve ads (sponsorship links in the banner are considered ads) NOR promote products.

 **NOTE:** We reserve the right to decline any instance from being added to the list, and to remove or ban any instance that repeatedly breaks the aforementioned rules.